wehappit/nsequence/README.md

 ```
 #### Parameters

 - `func`: The primary function defining the sequence.
+This function must accept an integer position and return the corresponding sequence term.

 - `inverse_func`: An optional inverse function for `func`, allowing for the computation of positions or indices based on sequence term values.